buddhaman/AnymaEngine/Readme.md

  - IDEA: Genetic playback, show entire evolution of phenotype as animation.

 #### TODO
-- Spawn multiple of these creatures.
+- Spawn multiple of these creatures in the editor.
+- Edit creatures in an interface.
+Number of legs, hands, sizes.
+- Turn editable parameters into a genome and generate the phenotype.
+- Visualize mutations.
 - Refactor simulationscreen to use renderer.
 Do this gradually.
 - Smooth transition from top down to detailed rendering.
-- Design a genome that encodes the morphology of a creature.
-Keep it simple.
 - Turn agent into entity?
 At least something such that collision detection and vision is possible between both plants and agents.
 - Create food.
 Make bushes with berries and herbivore agents have to stand still and collect.